Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: Discussion

 To define the UV slope, we select two wavelengths consistent with Section \ref{subsec:case_study}: $\lambda_1 = 1230$ \AA\, and $\lambda_2 = 3200$ \AA.
 The observed UV slope is then

 where $f_\lambda$ ($f^0_\lambda$) denotes the observed (intrinsic) flux density at wavelength $\lambda$.

 Finally, we derive the fiducial optical depth at $\lambda=\lambda_1$ as

-where the attenuation ratio is uniquely set by the adopted extinction curve.
+where the extinction ratio ${A_{\lambda_1}^{\rm ext}}/{A_{\rm UV}^{\rm ext}}$ is uniquely set by the adopted extinction curve.
 The intrinsic UV slope $\beta_{\rm UV, 0}$ depends on the intrinsic SED, specifically stellar population age (star formation history) and metallicity.
-According to Eq.~(\ref{eq:UV_slope_toy_model}), $\Delta \beta$ is independent of the intrinsic SED and depends only on the dust geometry, provided that the dust type is fixed.
+According to Eq.~(\ref{eq:UV_slope_toy_model}), $\Delta \beta$ is independent of the intrinsic SED and depends only on the dust geometry, provided that the dust model is fixed.
 We therefore use $\Delta \beta$ in the following analysis.

 We construct theoretical grids on the IRX--$\Delta \beta$ plane by parameterizing dust-star geometry through $R$ and the fiducial optical depth $\tau^{\rm fid}_{\rm UV}$.
 Figure~\ref{fig:IRX_delta_all_MW} shows IRX--$\Delta \beta$ grids obtained by varying these two parameters.